 This 65-Episode Cartoon series focuses on the vicious, carnivorous Looney TunesAnti-Villain, the Tasmanian Devil aka Taz.
-Only now he's not any of the three (unless he's trying to eat the kiwi, but we'll get back to that), instead it just shows Taz in his native Tasmania, where the sky is always yellow in the rain or shine.
-In the land way under down under, Taz spends time with his family, hangs with his pals, collects bottle caps, works at his job as a bellhop and tries to eat the kiwi.
+Only now he's not any of the three (unless he's trying to eat the Keewee, but we'll get back to that); instead it just shows Taz in his native Tasmania, a land way under, down under, where the sky is always yellow in the rain or shine.
+Taz spends time with his family, hangs with his pals, collects bottle caps, works at his job as a bellhop and tries to eat the kiwi.
 Sure, it may sound boring, but no matter what Taz does, Hilarity Ensues.
-Other than Taz there is:
+Also featured:

 Jean - Taz's socially active homemaker mother, who is very friendly and kind.

 Molly - Taz's sister who is embarrassed by Taz's behavior and constantly threatens him with baths ("Taz hate water").